The winners of the NWPAs 2017 were announced last night (Thursday 19 October) during a glamorous ceremony at Lutyens Crypt.

 Best New Home – Mid-sized scheme

-Winner: Winterley Garden, Cheshire by Stuart Milne Homes
+Winner: Winterley Garden, Cheshire by Stewart Milne Homes

 Runner up: Chancery House, Liverpool by JCC Building Services